KathanP19/HowToHunt/Broken Auth And Session Managment/Session based bugs.md

     6.Paste that cookies in cookie editor extension 7.Refresh page if you are logged in than this is a session hijacking
 ```
-`Impact:` If attacker get cookies of victim it will leads to sessin hijacking
+`Impact:` If attacker get cookies of victim it will leads to account takeover.

 ### Password reset link token does not expire(Insecure Configurability)